 The samples were analysed for gold by all participating laboratories using fire assay followed by either gravimetric or instrument finish (AAS or ICP).
-Each laboratory was instructed to analyse the samples for gold using the method they believed would give the best results.
-Indicative concentration ranges were provided.
 The amount of sample used in the analyses varied between laboratories, (range 10 - 50g).

 Calculation of Certified Value: